Pythe1337N/garmin-connect/README.md

 GCClient.getSocialProfile();
 ```

-### Social Connectionsis not implemented yet. // TODO: Implement this function
+### Social Connections is not implemented yet. // TODO: Implement this function

 Get a list of all social connections